Well I guess this is growing up

 Kafka said: “Youth is happy because it has the capacity to see beauty.
 Anyone who keeps the ability to see beauty never grows old.”

 People are cruel, the world is ugly, society is barbaric, and often times there isn’t much you can do to stop or change that.
-This is as true today as it was then.
+This feels particularly true today.
 But mixed in with all of that is a beauty in the things we do and experience every day.
 But to see it we have to get out, we have to engage, which means exposing ourselves to the not-so-beautiful as well.

-So maybe Zorba’s heroism lies not the fact that he is callous or dismissive of the ugliness surrounding him, but that unlike the narrator he is able to move through the world without shouldering the burden of everything bad.
+So maybe Zorba’s heroism lies not the fact that he is callous or dismissive of all that ugliness, but that–unlike the narrator–he is able to move through the world without shouldering the burden of everything bad.
 He may seem insensitive and irresponsible at times (because he is), but his strength is in that he manages to revel in the good, which keeps him young and alive.

 “God changes his appearance every second.
 Blessed is the man who can recognize him in all his disguises.”

-As I was sitting there pondering these deep, deep thoughts (aka zoning out), my three year old came marching over to me, naked, with a gross old baby blanket draped around her neck like a cape:
+As I was sitting there pondering these deep, deep thoughts (aka staring at the wall), my three year old came marching over to me, naked, with a gross old baby blanket draped around her neck like a cape:

 “Mommy, can you play some music please?”